What is Postnatal Reflexology?

 Is there a consultation process?

-Yes.
-If you have a computer, we’ll send you a consultation form to complete before you come along for your reflexology treatment.
+e’ll send you a consultation form by email to complete before you come along for your postnatal reflexology.
 This will allow you to go through your medical history and lifestyle as there may be contributory factors such as long working hours, erratic eating patterns and diet, little exercise which may affect your general health and wellbeing.
 We'll chat this over before and during your session.

 Your reflexologist, Karen, will work your right foot first, and then your left foot.
-The emphasis of the treatment content will depend on your individual needs as every reflexology is individually tailored.
-We will rework your particular areas of specialist need before finishing off with a warm down & if you have booked a longer treatment, a luxury foot and lower leg massage.
+The emphasis of the treatments plan will depend on your individual needs as every postnatal reflexology is individually tailored.
+We will rework your particular areas of specialist need before finishing off with a warm down & if you have booked a longer session, a luxury foot and lower leg massage.

-What do I do during a reflexology treatment?
+What do I do during a postnatal reflexology?

 How will I feel after reflexology?

-Most people feel really relaxed after reflexology, then most people will then feel rejuvenated and full of energy.
+Most people feel really relaxed after postnatal reflexology and more able to take on the world again.
 You may experience some aches and pains for around 24 hours after your treatment as the body flushes the toxins that have been released.
 In order to speed this process along, drink lots of water after reflexology.

-Why would I not be able to have a reflexology treatment?
+Why would I not be able to have postnatal reflexology?

-Please Note: Reflexology is a totally safe and complementary treatment (it does not replace medical treatment).
-If you are in any doubt at all about whether you should be having a reflexology session as part of your post maternity care, then please consult with your GP prior to treatment.
+Post maternity reflexology is a totally safe and complementary therapy but it does not replace medical treatment.
+If you are in any doubt at all about whether you should be having a reflexology session as part of your post maternity care, then please consult with your GP prior to booking your appointment.